Vasuji/CarND-Vehicle-Detection/Project_writeup.md

   First of all I recorded the position of positive detections in each frame of the video.
 Those positive detection were further used to create a heatmap and threshold was used to identify actual vehicle position.
 I further used ```label``` to find individual blobs in the heatmap.
 Then a bounding box was created including those individual blobs.

   I optimized the search by skiping 4 frames before processing one complete frame and those skipped frames were also approached by restricted search.
-The restricted search was performed by appending 50 pixel to the heatmap found in last three frames.
+The restricted search was performed by appending 50 pixel to the heatmap found in last 3 frames.

   codes for this steps are available at code cell at 34 where there is ```DetectVehicle``` class and associated functions and data.